Monday, December 21, 2020

 HARPER is based on the first of the Lew Archer" series of books by Ross MacDonald.
 The film version had a screenplay written by William Goldman, who had written only one movie prior to this but had written several books.
 He later credited this film as being the one where the lightbulb went off in his head about screenwriting, and that he would be successful at it.
 He was, in fact, very successful at it and would later write such films as BUTCH CASSIDY AND THE SUNDANCE KID (1969), PAPILLON (1973) , THE GREAT WALDO PEPPER (1975), MARATHON MAN (1976), ALL THE PRESIDENT'S MEN (1976), THE PRINCESS BRIDE (1987), MISERY, and MAVERICK.
 He was also gainfully employed as a script doctor.

 The film is remarkably faithful to the book, but it has been judiciously edited to be more streamlined.
 In this way, Goldman proves that he understands movie plotting, innately (apparently) understanding what can be glossed over and what needs to be shown in detail.
 The plot involves a missing husband.
-Newman plays Lew Harper (changed for Lew Archer for some reason), a private detective hired by Albert Graves, the lawyer of the man who's gone missing.
+Newman plays Lew Harper (changed to Lew Archer for some reason), a private detective hired by Albert Graves, the lawyer of the man who's gone missing.
 Harper is a bit of a sad sack, but as we ultimately see is pretty good at his job.

 Newman was active in the 1960's--HARPER is one of seven films he appeared in that were released from 1966-1969.
 All of these films are interesting roles for Newman, with the standouts being HOMBRE and COOL HAND LUKE (both 1967).
-He is interesting in even the misfire films, like TORN CURTAIN (1966).
+He is interesting even in the misfire films, like TORN CURTAIN (1966).
 Newman was uncommonly subtle in his craft by this point in his career which no doubt cost him some acting awards, but his work was way above average.
 A method actor, much of his work is internal, and was not helped by his preference for playing strong silent types whose actions ultimately tell the audience what kind of person his character really is.

 In HARPER he keeps everything close to his vest until the very end of the story.
 Newman is quite good in the role, bringing a lot of reality to the proceedings.
 He is consistently behind the curve plot-wise so the majority of what he does is reactive, but that is exactly his strength.
 He plays the sad sack well--so much so that the majority of the people he interacts with consistently underestimate him.
-When the time comes, Harper brings the goods, in much the same way that Eliot Gould's Philip Marlowe does in Robert Altman's THE LONG GOODBYE (1973).
+When the time comes, Harper brings the goods in much the same way that Eliot Gould's Philip Marlowe does in Robert Altman's THE LONG GOODBYE (1973).

 While Newman would return to the role nine years later in THE DROWNING POOL (1975), his work in this film should have been the start of more than it was.
 As it turned out, this film wasn't the hit everyone wanted.
 He would score with COOL HAND LUKE (1967) the following year, but big box office success would not come until BUTCH CASSIDY.

-Still, the plot is intelligent, the characters are interesting and the mystery well handled.
+Still, the plot is intelligent, the characters are interesting, and the mystery well handled.
 Jack Smight directs with style and the widescreen cinematography by Conrad Hall is fabulous.
 I especially like how Smight uses long tracking shots in the film.

 Warner Archive released an outstanding Blu-Ray of this a few years back.
 It features a commentary by William Goldman that originally appeared on the DVD.